elastic/elasticsearch-labs/developer-guide.md

 Elasticsearch can be used with LangChain in two ways:

-- Langchain VectorStore to store and retrieve documents from Elasticsearch
+- Use the LangChain VectorStore to store and retrieve documents from Elasticsearch
-- Langchain self-query retriever to with the help of an LLM like OpenAI, transform a user's query into a query + filter to retrieve relevant documents from Elasticsearch.
+- Use the LangChain self-query retriever with the help of an LLM like OpenAI, to transform a user's query into a query + filter to retrieve relevant documents from Elasticsearch.

-You can follow along with the [Langchain notebooks](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/integrations/langchain)
+Test these approaches in our [Langchain notebooks](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/integrations/langchain).